Techtonica/curriculum/javascript/javascript-9.md

 - Play around in your favorite browser's dev console.

 ### Challenge
-- Create several Promises, each with callbacks with different `setTimeout` times.
+- Create several promises, each with callbacks with different `setTimeout` times.
-- Then call them in parallel, which Promise method can you use for that?
+- Then call them in parallel, which promise method can you use for that?
 - Chain a `catch` method (like how you did with `then`) to this promise, and pass another callback.
-Which Promise parameter can you use to pass control from `then` to `catch`?
+Which promise parameter can you use to pass control from `then` to `catch`?
-- Look at the object returned by creating a Promise.
+- Look at the object returned by creating a promise.
 What properties does it have?
 Look for its `status`.
 - Check its `status` again, has it changed?

 ### Check for Understanding
 - Why do we use callbacks?
-- Define a Promise in your own words.
+- Define a promise in your own words.

 ### Supplemental Materials